sumit-official/ecommerce-website/README.md

 <br/>TRADEMARKS:
 <br/>1.)The trademarks of the brands belong to the respective brands and Internshala does not trademark violations.
 <br/>2.)"Lifestyle" and "Lifestyle store" are not registered trademarks of Internshala nor it holds any copyright over the use of these words.

+# This was a project from internshala and this repo in not here so you can copy.
+It is not advised to copy in you internshala project